stormchaserroleplaying/stormchaserRPG/Equipment/ArmourandShields/ArmourTableGlossary/index.md

 ### Non-Lethal
 Non-lethal shields are designed to incapacitate a target without killing it.
 Shields with this property deal their full damage when dealing non-lethal damage.

+### Shield
+Shields have the shield property, which grants a bonus to Strength and Dexterity defence vs melee and ranged attacks equal to the listed value.

 ### Shirt
 These torso armour pieces are considered to be one weight category lower when worn without other arm, head, or leg pieces.
 A chain torso armour piece worn alone is a chain shirt (light armour), and a plate torso armour piece worn alone is a breastplate (medium armour).
 When worn in this manner, the maximum possible Dexterity bonus when wearing the armour increases by 2 and the Strength requirement is reduced by 4.